zcheatle5/powerbi-sql-project/README.md

   2. revenue target
   3. monthly revenue based on previous month

-D. Add relationships between tables to create a variety of visualiztions and provide a product and customer base summary.
+D. Add relationships between tables to create a variety of visualiztions that provide an in-depth product and customer base summary.